HubBlockChain/DiscordBot/README.md

 # DiscordBot
-The discord bot that comunicate wuve us smart contract.
+The discord bot that communicates with our smart contracts to grant discord rights.